cubefs/cubefs/README.md

 $ make
 ```

-If the build is successful, `cfs-server` and `cfs-client` will be found in directory `build/bin`
+If the build succeeds, `cfs-server` and `cfs-client` can be found in `build/bin`

 ## Docker

-Under the docker directory, a helper tool called run_docker.sh is provided to run ChubaoFS with docker-compose.
+A helper tool called `run_docker.sh` (under the `docker` directory) has been provided to run ChubaoFS with [docker-compose](https://docs.docker.com/compose/).

-To start a minimal ChubaoFS cluster from scratch, note that **/data/disk** is arbitrary, and make sure there are at least 10G available space.

 ```
 $ docker/run_docker.sh -r -d /data/disk
 ```

+Note that **/data/disk** can be any directory but please make sure it has at least 10G available space.

-If client starts successfully, use `mount` command in client docker shell to check mount status:
+To check the mount status, use the `mount` command in the client docker shell:

 ```
 $ mount | grep chubaofs
 ```

-Open http://127.0.0.1:3000 in browser, login with `admin/123456` to view grafana monitor metrics.
+To view grafana monitor metrics, open http://127.0.0.1:3000 in browser and login with `admin/123456`.

-Or run server and client seperately by following commands:
+To run server and client separately, use the following commands:

 ```
 $ docker/run_docker.sh -b